MicrosoftDocs/sql-docs/docs/relational-databases/security/networking/tds-8-and-tls-1-3.md

 > [!NOTE]
 > The `Force Strict Encryption` option in SQL Server Network Configuration forces all clients to use `strict` as the encryption type.
 Any clients or features without the `strict` connection encryption fail to connect to SQL Server.
 >
-> The following is a list of features or tools that may not work with the `strict` connection encryption:
+> The following is a list of features or tools that may not work with `strict` connection encryption:
 > - Always On failover cluster instance (FCI)
 > - Always On availability group
 > - Replication